mltobi/kodi-pip-addon/README.md

 ### Parameters
 * PIP settings: position and size of image
 * Tvheadend settings: username, password, server address and port
-* It is highly recommended to use a ramdisc as temporary folder where the ffmpeg-captured images are stored!
+* It is **highly recommended** to use a ramdisc as temporary folder where the ffmpeg-captured images are stored!
+  * very captured image is stored to the temporary folder!
+  * **if you do not use a ramdisc your lifetime of your harddisc may suffer!**
 * Currently a manual reactivation of the addon after a settings update is required!

 ### M3U file format